ae6rt/patreon-creator-tool/README.md

 Simple Patreon tooling for fetching creator campaign and pledge info.
-The tool is by no means comprehensive, but it provides something to build on.
+The tool is by no means comprehensive but it provides something to build on.

 ## Build